-This section of a business plan talks about target audience or potential customers of products or services, competitors, and how the business plans to differentiate itself from the competitors, and also details of unique selling points of products and services.
+This section of a business plan talks about the target audience or potential customers of products or services, competitors, and how the business plans to differentiate itself from the competitors, and also details of unique selling points of products and services.
 It also presents business strategy and tools on how the business plans to attract the customers and achieve the business goals.
-This section also includes a sales plan or so called strategic sales and marketing plan.
+This section also includes a sales plan or so-called strategic sales and marketing plan.
 This section is the best place to describe how the business plans to sell products or services to the target market and the various distribution channels.

 6. Operations Plan

-This section talks about the management team, organization chart, staffing, new and/or existing positions in the company, business location and an overview of day-to-day activities of the business.
+This section talks about the management team, organization chart, staffing, new and/or existing positions in the company, business location, and an overview of day-to-day activities of the business.

 7. Financial Plan

 This is the final section of a professional business plan where two or three years projected income statements, balance sheet, and cash flow statements are presented.
 Some banks and investors also want to see financial ratios, hence those can also be included here.
-The projections can be presented on monthly or yearly basis.
+The projections can be presented on a monthly or yearly basis.

 Here are some questions that I get asked about business plans on a daily basis:

 1. How long will it take to deliver a business plan and how much will it cost?

 That depends on the scope of work and requirements.
 Please call me or email me and we can start talking.